-Higher education (HE) institutions assume a wide variety of responsibilities and activities that require suitable and safe working and learning environments.
-You only have to imagine a campus without its facilities¾its buildings, grounds, infrastructure, and associated assets¾to quickly appreciate their indispensable role in supporting an institution’s overall objectives.
+Higher education (HE) institutions assume a wide variety of responsibilities and activities that require suitable, productive, and safe working, learning and living environments.
+You only have to imagine a campus without its facilities—its buildings, grounds, infrastructure, and associated assets—to quickly appreciate their indispensable role in supporting an institution’s overall objectives.
 In short, facilities are mission critical, as are the professionals who manage and protect them.

 - Attracting top students, faculty, researchers and grants to advance innovation and academic excellence.

 - Educating and preparing students to become productive contributors to society.

 - Conducting research that addresses the most pressing issues of the day.

 Facilities play a vital role in achieving institutional missions.
 This means that HE facility management (FM) professionals must overcome the daily challenges that often hinder the effective planning, managing, and improving of campus property.
 They also need to improve processes associated with protecting people, buildings, infrastructure, grounds, and assets with limited budgets and resources.